0sssama/1337-JS-WorkShop/README.md

 ![Demo of ChadsList](./demo.gif)

 ### Make it work
-In order to see your changes directly in the browser without refreshing the page, after installing the `Live server` extention, you will need to navigate to the `index.html` file the click the `Go live` button at the bottom of the vscode, same as what is shown in the extention page [here](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+In order to see your changes directly in the browser without refreshing the page, after installing the `Live server` extention, you will need to navigate to the `index.html` file the click the `Go live` button at the bottom of VS Code, same as what is shown in the extention page [here](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 # Resources
 - [Master HTML (Darija)](https://www.youtube.com/c/ZiroToHero/playlists?view=50&sort=dd&shelf_id=1)